Maldives wins airport dispute with India's GMR

 His ruling came after GMR won a brief reprieve on Monday when a court order suspended the government's decision to cancel the contract, although the Maldives still pressed ahead with plans to take over the airport.

-A spokesman for the Maldives president said the government would call for international tenders in about 18 months to continue with the airport modernisation.
+A spokesman for the Maldives president said the government would call for international tenders in about 18 months to continue with the airport modernization.

 Shares in GMR Infrastructure were down as much as 4.2 percent following the ruling after earlier being in positive territory on the day.
 They later pared some of those losses.